bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

     Login Succeeded

->NOTE: If you are running it in a linux terminal, you can just run the command like this `aws ecr get-login --region us-east-1 --no-include-email` which will tell your shell to execute the output of the first command.
+>NOTE: If you are running it in a linux terminal, you can just run the command like this `$(aws ecr get-login --no-include-email --region us-east-1)` which will tell your shell to execute the output of the first command.

 If you are unable to login to ECR, check your IAM user group permissions.

 Now, let's tag our image locally and them push our image to the ECR repository.
 Use the following commands:

-    $ docker tag containers-workshop-app:latest XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/containers-workshop-app:latest
+    $ docker tag containers-workshop-frontend:latest XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/containers-workshop-frontend:latest
-    $ docker push XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/containers-workshop-app:latest
+    $ docker push XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/containers-workshop-frontend:latest

 >NOTE: Remember to replace the `XXXXXXXXX` with your account ID.
 This information will be presented to you in the ECR screen with the Docker push commands.